abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 readers can consider the evaluation of ``2 ^ 5 ^ 8`` (similar to the box above)
 in the case where for ``^`` is defined as left associative.

-We have defined some terminology and the basics of Pratt parsing.
-Some details have been omitted, but the general picture of how the top-down parsing works should be clear.
-In later sections various generalizations and enhancements to the basic algorithm will be described.

 .. _References:

 References